 FAQs

-What is the best glue for knife making?
+What is the best epoxy for knife handles?

-How long does it take for knife-making glue to fully cure?
+How long does it take for epoxy to cure on a knife handle?

 The Bottom Line